 What's the meaning of dreams?
 Find out now.

 Understanding what dreams mean is an interesting topic to say the least.
-How many times have you dreamed of something that keep in your head all day?
+How many times have you dreamed of something that has not left your mind all day?

-Dreams are symbols, images or episodes that feed curiosity about what their real meaning.
+Dreams are symbols, images or episodes that feed curiosity about what they really mean.

-They are not random.
-Dreams are our unconscious mind's way of communicating with us: they always serve to teach us something or convey a message.
+They're not random.
+Dreams are our unconscious mind's way of communicating with us: they always serve to teach us something or pass on a message.

-Dreaming about snakes, dreaming about teeth or dreaming about rats may seem strange, but very common.
-The meaning of dreams is different from person to person, so there are similar dreams that most of us experience throughout our lives.
+Dreaming about snakes, dreaming about teeth or dreaming about mice can seem strange, but very common.
+The meaning of dreams differs from person to person, so there are similar dreams that most of us experience throughout our lives.

-The meaning of dreams has, above all, a non-scientific aspect, as it is closely associated with popular beliefs, which attribute to each episode a certain unproven explanation...
+The meaning of dreams has, above all, a non-scientific aspect, because it is closely associated with popular beliefs, which attribute to each episode a certain unproven explanation.

-During sleep, we can travel, to be in fantastic or dark places and even to live what we've never lived.
-We go through experiences that may seem very real, but they are just signals that our subconscious gives us.
+During sleep, we can to travel, to be in fantastic or dark places and even to experience what we have never experienced.
+We go through experiences that may seem very real but that are just signs that our subconscious gives us.

-- This process can often take more than 2 hours!!
+- Often this process can take more than 2 hours!!

-- A person spends 6 years dreaming, during their lifetime.
+- A person, during his lifetime, spends 6 years dreaming

 - We can have, on average, 4 to 7 different dreams in a single night.

-- We don't understand or remember dreams 95% of the times we dream.
+- We don't understand or remember dreams 95% of the time we dream

 Interesting, isn't it?